SAML v2 & Tableau Cloud

 Click Test Connection to open a modal with the FusionAuth login screen.
 Fill in your credentials and submit the form.
 You should see a Successfully connected to server message below that button.

-In your Tableau Cloud account, go to Settings -> Authentication (the same page you’ve configured the authentication above) and scroll down to Manage Users.
-Click Manage Users and then Add Users by Email to send invites to the desired users.
+In your Tableau Cloud account, navigate to Users in the sidebar.
+Click the Add Users dropdown and select Add Users by Username.
 Tableau supports SCIM for automated provisioning, as does FusionAuth, but that is beyond the scope of this document.
-You must provide the same addresses they use to log in to your FusionAuth instance.
+You must provide the same email addresses they use to log in to your FusionAuth instance.

 After doing so, they should receive an email with a link to the login page.
 When browsing to that page, they should enter their email address.